alpeasie/azl-benchmark-deploy/docs/task3.md

 1. Connect the VM to Azure using the public internet and no proxies.
 Don't modify the port configurations.

-2. Place the VM on your local network (LAN) and in the same subnet as your cluster:
+2. Place the VM on your local network (LAN) and in the same subnet as your cluster.

+**Local network details:**

   - **Local network subnet**: 192.168.1.0 / 24
   - **Reserved IPs in the subnet**: